 Overall, there’s a lot you can do to invigorate your email marketing campaign as an author and a lot to be gained by doing so.

-Selling books through this method is deeply satisfying and totally doable, provided you put in concerted effort and try your best to observe some of the tips on this list!
+Selling books through this method is deeply satisfying and totally doable, provided you put in concerted effort and try your best to observe some of the tips on this list.
+And if you’re looking for even more inspiration, check out this great post on crafting the perfect email marketing campaign!